 Self-isolation is really important because if we get it right, it will greatly reduce the overall amount of infection your household could pass on to others in the community.

-Once you report your symptoms or test results to the University, our Covid Wellbeing Team will contact you regularly to make sure you are okay.
+Once you report your self-isolation, symptoms or test results to the University, our Covid Advice Team will contact you to make sure you are okay.

 Please keep your phone handy so that we can keep in contact with you and help to arrange medical care if necessary.
 We know that this could be a worry, especially if you’re far from home or have any underlying health needs.